R.O.B.: Hardware

-The patent underlying the R.O.B. product was filed by Gunpei Yokoi as "photosensing video game control system", with the same optical electronics as a NES Zapper, and likewise only functions correctly when coupled with a cathode ray tube (CRT) television and not an LCD.
+The patent underlying the R.O.B. product was filed by Gunpei Yokoi as "photosensing video game control system", with the same optical electronics as a Zapper, and likewise only functions correctly with a cathode-ray tube (CRT) television and not an LCD.
 Games can send six distinct commands to R.O.B. by flashing the screen.
-Both Gyromite and Stack-Up include a test feature, sending an optical flash that should make R.O.B.'s LED light up.
+The test feature within Gyromite and Stack-Up sends an optical flash that should activate R.O.B.'s red light.

-The R.O.B. unit's height is 24 cm (9.6 in).
-It has a head movement range of a 45° horizontally centered tilt.
-The arm movement range is 240° left and right with five stopping points, 7 cm (2.75 in) up and down with six stopping points, and 7 cm (2.75 in) between hands when open.
-The unit has five accessory slots around the hexagonal base, numbered clockwise, starting at the rear-left from the robot's point of view; and notches on the hands allow for specialized parts to be attached for each game.
-The tinted filter can be optionally attached over the eyes like sunglasses, to compensate for bright televisions or sunlight.
-The unit is powered by four AA batteries.

 Games

 Only two officially licensed games were published for R.O.B., which comprise Nintendo's Robot Series: Gyromite and Stack-Up.
 Computer Entertainer reported Nintendo's supposed plans as stated prior to CES June 1985, for four more nondescript Robot Series games, but they were never released.